USS Triton Sail Park

 Tour guides also share the community’s rich military history, including our region’s role in World War II and the Cold War.

-Tours Inside the Triton Sail
+Visit the USS Triton Sail Park

-Due to the ongoing COVID-19 health response and State of Washington Safe Start Proclamation the Port of Benton is not hosting tours of the USS Triton Sail at this time.
+Due to the ongoing COVID-19 health response and State of Washington Safe Start Proclamation the Port of Benton is not hosting tours inside the USS Triton Sail at this time.
 An announcement will be posted on this page when tours can again be requested.